wrmay/jet-data-acquisition/README.md

 Edit `generate-audio-processing-service-java.sh` and set PROTOC_PATH to the directory that contains `protoc` and `protoc-gen-grpc-java`.
-You can now generate the java components of the audio processing service by running the script.
+You can now generate the java components of the audio processing service by running the script: `generate-audio-processing-service-java.sh`